MLD3/MILwAPI/README.md

-Additional Information for CHIL Submission: Multiple Instance Learning with Absolute Position Information
+Code and Additional Information for "Multiple Instance Learning with Absolute Position Information"

 File Definitions